mvmd-org/mvmd-site/AI_rewrite.md

 2. **Sidebar Configuration Issues**:
    - Found duplicate validator page in both Reference and Tools sections
-   - Consolidated to a single Validator page in the Reference section
+   - Consolidated to a single Validator page in the Tools section
-   - Removed the redundant Tools category from the sidebar
    - Ensured consistent naming conventions across all sidebar labels

 3. **File Organization Improvements**:
    - Verified all .md files in the docs directory are properly linked in the sidebar
    - Ensured each document is only listed in the most appropriate section
-   - Added missing references to files that existed in the codebase but weren't in the sidebar (interactable.md)
+   - Added missing references to files that existed in the codebase but weren't in the sidebar

-4. **Naming Convention Standardization**:
+4. **File Duplication Elimination**:
+   - Discovered duplicate validator.md file in both reference/ and tools/ directories
+   - Determined tools/validator.md was the canonical version
-   - Removed redundant parent section names from subsection titles
+   - Removed the duplicate file from reference/ directory

-   - Ensured all overview pages have consistent naming (always "Overview")
-   - Preserved proper technical terminology case (e.g., "glTF", "Schema.org")
-   - Used title case for multi-word names without unnecessary articles and prepositions
+5. **Broken Reference Fixes**:
+   - Found 14 files with broken references to validator.md after file removal
+   - Updated all references from ../reference/validator.md to ../tools/validator.md
+   - Fixed integration profiles, implementation guides, and introduction documents

 These changes have created a more consistent navigation structure and improved the overall user experience of the documentation.
 The validation process has also established clear patterns for future documentation additions.